Compactly Generated Shape Index Theory and its Application to a Retarded Nonautonomous Parabolic Equation: Compactly Generated Shape Index

-With a similar process of discussion for Conley index (\cite{Ryb}), one immediately concludes that H-shape index possesses the following property, which is just what we call the {\bf continuation property}. \bt[\cite{Ryb}] Let $K_\lam$ be a compact isolated invariant set of $\Phi_{\lam}$ for each $\lam$ lying in a connected component $\Lam_0$ of $\Lam$.
-Suppose $(\Phi_\lam,\,K_\lam)$ is H-continuous in $\Lam_0$.
+Since the Conley index pairs are also shape index pairs for an isolated compact set, by similar discussion for Conley index (see Theorem 12.2 in \cite{Ryb}), one immediately concludes that H-shape index possesses the following property, which is just what we call the {\em continuation property}. \bt Let $K_\lam$ be a compact isolated invariant set of $\Phi_{\lam}$ for each $\lam$ lying in a connected component $\Lam_0$ of $\Lam$.
+Suppose $(\Phi_\lam,\,K_\lam)$ is S-continuous on $\Lam_0$.
 Then $s(\Phi_{\lam},K_{\lam})$ is constant for $\lam\in\Lam_0$.\et

-\br Although both Conley index and H-shape index possess the continuation property, the assumption of H-continuity for H-shape index is much more relaxed.
-This is due to the relaxation of shape index pairs in comparison of Conley index pairs.
-Whereas, this simple relaxation makes great convenience for our calculation and discussion, which can be seen in the example and applications in the rest of the paper.\er

-For a better understanding of continuation property and the shape index pair, we consider the following example, in which we also avoid the separability of the phase space.